jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/index.md

 | Compute        | 8 | 16 | 120 |
 | Infrastructure | 16 | 64 | 120 |

-In addition, we require a software-defined storage (SDS) solution that supports both read-write many (RWX) and read-write once (RWO) storage classes.
-Specifically, we have chosen Red Hat OpenShift Data Foundation to meet this need.
+In addition, you will need to deploy a software-defined storage (SDS) solution that meets the following requirements:

+- Supports both RWX and RWO storage classes
+- Meets the specifications outlined above

+We have chosen Red Hat OpenShift Data Foundation (ODF) as our SDS solution.
+ODF is a highly scalable and flexible storage platform that supports various use cases, including persistent storage for applications and internal image registries.

-As a reference point, please recall that DO322 featured an illustration of the IPI installation process on vSphere, as shown below.
+For reference purposes, please recall the illustration of the IPI installation process on vSphere from DO322:

 ![IPI installation process on vSphere](./images/ipi-installation-vSphere.svg){target="_blank"}